daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ## Appendix

 ### A. Gateway, Sensor Registration Request Form
-If you need to register your gateway and sensor model in Thing +, please fill out the following document form and send it to us.
+If you need to register your gateway and sensor model in Thing+, please fill out the following document form and send it to us.

 #### Gateway, Sensor Registration From
 ```